eriknyquist/deep_space_trader/README.rst

   maximum possible upgrade level for the players battle fleet.
 Also shows the chance (percentage) of the player winning a battle, based on current battle fleet upgrade level. (see `"Store" window`_ for more information about upgrading the battle fleet).
+* **"Planets discovered"**: Shows the total number of planets that have been discovered by the player.
+  This number includes planets that have not been visited by the player, and planets that have been destroyed by the player.
+* **"Current Day"**: Shows the current day number, against the total number of days before the game ends.
+* **"Health"**: Shows the players current health level.

 **Global buttons section**
 ++++++++++++++++++++++++++